cortesi/modd/README.md

 Variable      | Meaning
 ------------- | -------
 @mods         | On first run, all files matching the block patterns.
 On subsequent change, a list of all modified files.
+@confdir      | The absolute path of the directory that contains the current modd config file.
 @dirmods      | On first run, all directories containing files matching the block patterns.
 On subsequent change, a list of all directories containing modified files.

 All file names in variables are relative to the current directory, and